aneno-m-e/testing-templates/README.md

 ### Testing Handlebars with Cheerio

 Check cheerio is in package.json devDependencies.
 If not, install cheerio npm package.

-Focus on important things, don't test everything.

 Use `server.test.js` file

+Test the most important feature with the most direct test possible (Front end don't want too many tests).